ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 streams or send any datagrams before the session is established.
 Http3Transport does not support 0-RTT.

+## Limiting Number of Simultaneous Sessions

+From the flow control perspective, Http3Transport sessions count against the stream flow control just like regular HTTP request, since they are established via an HTTP CONNECT request.
+This document does not make any effort to introduce a separate flow control mechanism for sessions, nor to separate HTTP requests from WebTransport data streams.
+If the server needs to limit the rate of incoming requests, it has alternative mechanisms at its disposal:

+* `HTTP_REQUEST_REJECTED` error code defined in [I-D.ietf-quic-http] indicates
+  the receiving HTTP/3 stack that the request was not processed in any way.
+* HTTP status code 429 indicates that the request was rejected due to rate limiting {{!RFC6585}}.
+Unlike the previous method, this signal is directly propagated to the application.

 # WebTransport Features

 Http3Transport provides a full set of features described in